 This lopsided strategy won’t work because it fails to hit consumers at each part of the buyer’s journey.

-So what leads marketers to make this mistake?
-It could be a number of things, including the following:
+So why do marketers make this mistake?
+It could be a number of things, including:

-- A lack of understanding on how to optimize their content for each area of the buying cycle
+- Not knowing how to optimize their content for each area of the sales cycle

-- Very little knowledge of what makes content valuable to the consumer
+- Having little knowledge of what makes content valuable to the consumer

-It’s these missteps that lead marketers to drop the ball with their content efforts.
-Our team at Fractl is here to help clear up any misunderstandings about content marketing and show you how you can optimize your efforts for each level of the sales funnel in order to maximize results.
+These missteps lead marketers to drop the ball with their content efforts.
+We’re here to clear up any misunderstandings about the different types of content marketing that are possible and show you how to use content marketing to optimize your efforts for each level of the sales funnel.